Alerts

 |

-2 | Alert status tabs | The alert status displays sufficient information for you to recognize an event's current state quickly.
+2 | Alert status tabs | The alert status provides sufficient information to quickly recognize an event's current state.
 You can view the count of the alerts and their severity in a specific state. |

 4 | Edit Columns | Here, you can customize displayed columns, including entity name, type, ID, first seen, last seen, rule ID, and repeat count.
 This customization empowers you to choose, include, or exclude columns for a personalized and efficient monitoring experience. |